 og for øvrig kan man gjøre hva man vil."

-(Anglophiles, look here: (website hidden)_the_Robbers_Came_to_Cardamom_Town)
+(Anglophiles, look here: (URL HIDDEN)

 Rules do not only apply to guests, of course.
 The hosts must also behave properly, and even though I do not like rules, they are helpful on occasions.